What is E-ZBorrow?

 You can request print books that are not owned by Rutgers or are unavailable because they are checked out, missing, on course reserve, or in a noncirculating collection at Rutgers.
 E-books and journal articles are not eligible.

-You'll find E-ZBorrow on the Libraries website.
-Look under "Find > Books" or "Services & Tools > Borrow/Request/Renew."
-A link to E- ZBorrow also appears in the Rutgers Library Catalog, and on book records when all Rutgers copies are checked out or unavailable.
-E- ZBorrow is your best option to request a book not owned or currently unavailable at Rutgers.
+Go to the E-ZBorrow login page.
+A link to E-ZBorrow also appears if you are signed in to QuickSearch and the book is eligible for E-ZBorrow because Rutgers copies are unavailable.
+E-ZBorrow is your best option to request a book not owned or currently unavailable at Rutgers.

 How to use E-ZBorrow

-Connect to E-ZBorrow by entering your Rutgers NetID and password on the E-ZBorrow log on screen.
-Borrowers in affiliated programs who are eligible for interlibrary loan may login with their library barcodes and PINs.
+Connect to E-ZBorrow by entering your NetID and password on the E-ZBorrow login screen.
+If you are an affiliated borrower who is eligible for interlibrary loan, you may log in with your library barcode and password.

 Enter your search terms.
 The catalogs of all participating libraries are searched at the same time.
 Results display in order of relevance but can be changed on-the-fly to sort by title, newest, or oldest.
 Click on a title to view more details.